Colorado Month-to-Month Lease Agreement | PDF – MS Word

-The Colorado month-to-month lease agreement is a contract binding two parties together in a rental arrangement (landlord and tenant) that allows the tenant to renew the lease each month.
-This is typically for temporary rental situations where the landlord and tenant do not want to enter into a long term binding agreement.
+A Colorado month-to-month lease agreement is a contract binding two parties together in a rental arrangement (landlord and tenant) that allows the tenant to renew the lease each month.
+This is typically for temporary rental situations where the landlord and tenant do not want to enter into a long-term binding agreement.
 This way, either party may terminate the contract with written notice to one another (there is usually a specified time, typically one (1) month).

 The agreement may also stay intact but be changed with written consent from both parties.
-A credit check is usually not necessary as long as a security deposit and last month’s rent has been collected from the tenant but a Rental Application is always recommended.
+A credit check is usually unnecessary as long as a security deposit and last month’s rent have been collected from the tenant, but a Rental Application is always recommended.
 This will protect the landlord from any damage and non-payment if it were to happen.

 Minimum Termination Notice